Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Comparison to Young tableaux

 Let $L\subset V$ be a linear subspace of dimension $r-k$ and let $M\subset W$ be a hyperplane.
 We (again, abusively) denote by $\Inc'(L,M)\subset S(V,W)$ the \emph{pullback} of $\Inc'(L,M)\subset\bP\Hom(V,W)$ by $\psi$.
 Then, in terms of the projective bundle description of $\pi:S(V,W)\to \Gr(r+1,W)$, the locus $\Inc'(L,M)$ is scheme-theoretically a relative linear subspace of codimension $r-k$ and class $c_1(\cO_{\bP(\cU^{r+1})}(1))^{r-k}$.

 Fix now general linear subspaces $L_1,\ldots,L_n\subset V$, where $L_i$ has codimension $r-k_i$, and general hyperplanes $M_1,\ldots,M_n\subset W$.
 Define

-\begin{prop} Assume one of the following: \begin{enumerate} \item[(a)] $n_0\ge d+2$, or \item[(b)] $n_0=\cdots=n_{r-2}=0$ (that is, $k_i=r-1$ for all $i$, so the $L_i$ are all lines), or \item[(c)] $r=2$ and $n\ge d+3$. \end{enumerate} Then, the intersection of the subschemes $Y'_{r,\vn,d}$ lies generically in the locus where $\phi$ is injective and has image not contained in any of the $M_i$, and is generically smooth of the expected codimension of $|\vn|$. \end{prop}
+\begin{prop} Assume one of the following: \begin{enumerate} \item[(a)] $n_0\ge d+2$, or \item[(b)] $n_0=\cdots=n_{r-2}=0$ (that is, $k_i=r-1$ for all $i$, so the $L_i$ are all lines), or \item[(c)] $r=2$ and $n\ge d+3$. \end{enumerate} Then, the intersection $Y'_{r,\vn,d}$ lies generically in the locus where $\phi$ is injective and has image not contained in any of the $M_i$.
+Furthermore, the subscheme $Y'_{r,\vn,d}$ is generically smooth of the expected codimension of $|\vn|$. \end{prop}

 \begin{proof} We first prove the claim under assumption (a).
 Without loss of generality, suppose that $L_1,\ldots,L_{d+2}\subset V$ are all (general) hyperplanes.

 Let $(\phi,U)$ be any point (we will see that we need not assume this point be general) of the intersection of $Y'_{r,\vn,d}$, and suppose that $\phi$ has rank $r_0\le r$.
 Let $L=\ker(\phi)\subset V$.
 Let $k$ be the number of hyperplanes among $L_1,\ldots,L_{d+2}\subset V$ containing $L$.
 As the $L_i$ are general, we have $k\le r_0$.
 Now, for any $i$ for which $L\not\subset L_i$, we must have $\im(\phi)\subset M_i$.
 Indeed, if $\im(\phi)\not\subset M_i$, then $\phi^{-1}(M_i)$ is a proper hyperplane containing, and thus equal to, $L_i$, but $\phi^{-1}(0)=L$, a contradiction.
 Therefore, $\im(\phi)\subset W$ has dimension $r_0$, but is contained in the intersection of at least $d+2-k\ge d+2-r_0$ general hyperplanes, which is impossible.
 We conclude that $\phi$ must be injective.